Incremental Intervention Effects in Studies with Dropout and Many Timepoints: More details on influence functions and efficiency bound

 \section{More details on influence functions and efficiency bound}

-Here, we shall introduce the {influence function}, which is a foundational object of statistical theory that allows us to characterize a wide range of estimators with favorable theoretical properties and their efficiency.
+Here, we shall introduce the {influence function}, which is a foundational object of statistical theory that allows us to characterize a wide range of estimators with favorable theoretical properties.
 There are two notions of the influence function: one for estimators and the other for parameters.
-To distinguish these two cases we will call the latter, which corresponds to parameters, {influence curves} as in for example, \cite{boos2013essential, Kennedy16} \footnote{However, the terms `influence curve' and `influence function' are used interchangeably in many cases. }.
-Before we go on, we declare that the primary sources of this section are \cite{kennedy2014semiparametric, Kennedy16, Edward20Slide} and that all the terms, definitions and results are directly borrowed from the resources specified here.
+To distinguish these two cases we will call the latter, which corresponds to parameters, \emph{influence curves} as in for example, \citet{boos2013essential, Kennedy16} \footnote{However, the terms `influence curve' and `influence function' are used interchangeably in many cases.}.
+Before we go on, we declare that the primary sources of this section are \citet{kennedy2014semiparametric, Kennedy16, Edward20Slide} from which all the terms, definitions and results are directly borrowed.

 First, we give a definition of influence curves.
-It was first introduced by \cite{Hampel74} and studied to provide a general solution to find approximation-by-averages representation for a functional statistic.
+It was first introduced by \citet{Hampel74} and studied to provide a general solution to find approximation-by-averages representation for a functional statistic.
 We only consider nonparametric models here.